berrutti/sea-of-awareness/README.md

 - Fork the project & clone locally.
 - Create an upstream remote and sync your local copy before you branch:

-git remote add upstream git@github.com:berrutti/sea-of-awareness.git
+> git remote add upstream git@github.com:berrutti/sea-of-awareness.git

-- Do the work, write good commit messages, and read the CONTRIBUTING file if there is one.
+- Do the work, write good commit messages.
 - Push to your origin repository.
 - Create a new PR in GitHub.